mmattei45/cs106-breakout/README.md

 # Stanford CS106 Breakout

-This is my solution to CS106 Brakout assignment.
+This is my solution to CS106 Breakout assignment.

 ![](breakout-demo.gif)